What Is a Drill Point Die? The Complete Guide to Self-Drilling Screw Tooling

 A drill point die is a precision cold-forging tool used in screw manufacturing to form the self-drilling tip on self-tapping screws — commonly known as TEK screws or DIN 7504 screws.

 During production, a matched pair of dies clamp against a rotating screw blank at high speed.
 The dies cold-forge the tip into a sharp, multi-fluted drill geometry without any cutting or material removal.
-This process is fundamentally different from machining: cold forging preserves the metal's grain flow, resulting in a stronger, more consistent drill point.
+This process is fundamentally different from machining: cold forging preserves the metal's grain flow, which generally contributes to a stronger, more consistent drill point.

 How Does Cold Forging with Drill Point Dies Work?